WISDEM/LandBOSSE/README.md

 This is a balance-of-system cost model for land-based wind plants.

-Revisions are currently underway; a new release is planned for June 2019.
+_Please note that revisions are currently underway; a new release is planned for July 2019._

 Author: [NREL WISDEM Team](mailto:systems.engineering@nrel.gov)